Retail Sales Training

 If you’re serious about competing with online retailers—and you should be—‚you better care about this.
 Big time.

-A great retail sales training strategy gives you a roadmap to the future of who you want to be as other brick and mortar retailers fail.
-While they’re losing customers due to their own poor customer experience, you’ll be gaining new customers (and their customers) as you upgrade your own.
+As other brick-and-mortar retailers fail, a great retail sales training strategy gives you a roadmap to the future of who you want to be.
+While they’re losing customers due to their poor customer experience, you’ll gain new customers (and their customers) as you upgrade your own.

 A great retail sales training strategy should include the following:

 Specific onboarding materials and training that answer a new employee’s top questions.
-A good idea is to poll them prior to their start date so you are ready to address those concerns.
+A good idea is to poll them before their start date so you are ready to address those concerns.

 Product knowledge training on your top 25 most popular products.
 What are you known for?
-What are the opportunities to add-on?
-These are all important as well as the ability to compare and contrast, know what competitors offer, and how to overcome common objections.
+What are the opportunities to add on?
+These are all important, as are the ability to compare and contrast, know what competitors offer, and overcome common objections.

 Behavioral retail sales training has to cover the step-by-step engagement plan you have adopted.
 I train the